craftslab/gerritlfs/README.md

 git push origin HEAD:refs/for/master

 # Verify LFS file was uploaded to S3 backend
-# The file should be accessible on S3 server (check MinIO Console at http://localhost:9001)
+# The file should be accessible on S3 server
+# - For MinIO: check MinIO Console at http://localhost:9001
+# - For RustFS: check RustFS Console at http://localhost:9003
 git lfs ls-files
 ```